 Bob Daisley, who was the bass player on the album, wrote some of the lyric for this song.
-In our interview with Daisley
+In a Songfacts interview with Daisley

 , he explained: "I wanted to look at the darkness and question Aleister Crowley.
 'Aleister, what were you thinking?'
 You know.
 All this darkness and negativity.
 So that was a snag that I put on it."

-When Crowley was born they scattered the afterbirth because he had a birthmark shaped like a swastika.
-Ozzy sings about it in the line "They scattered the afterbirth."
+According to legend, when Aleister Crowley was born they scattered the afterbirth because he had a birthmark shaped like a swastika.
+Ozzy sings about it in the line, "They scattered the afterbirth."

 In the liner notes for The Ozzman Cometh